Chicken Tandoori Kebabs

 You can also use the East End Tandoori Masala Powder!
 You can pick them both up from the supermarket, or over on Amazon!
 Do note that they can vary in their nutritional values so make sure you double check whichever one you use.

-To make these Chicken Tandoori Kebabs you’ll need some kebab skewers which you can pick up from Amazon.
+To make these Tandoori-Style Chicken Kebabs you’ll need some kebab skewers which you can pick up from Amazon.
 These ones are particularly good as they are flat, and therefore easier to turn over as the meat won’t slip round (speaking from experience, we can assure you!).

 If you choose to use some bamboo barbecue skewers, then just make sure to soak them in water for a while first to prevent them from burning on the barbecue or in the oven.